apache/carbondata/docs/flink-integration-guide.md

     )

     // Build a flink stream and run it.
     // 1.
-New a flink execution environment. val environment = StreamExecutionEnvironment.getExecutionEnvironment
+Create a new flink execution environment. val environment = StreamExecutionEnvironment.getExecutionEnvironment
     // Set flink environment configuration here, such as parallelism, checkpointing, restart strategy, etc.